gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Somehow the old tortoise had come up behind them without anyone noticing.
-He looked as gentle as a falling leaf, in his heavy brown sweater and tiny round glasses, but the goat brothers immediately unclenched their hands.
+He looked as gentle as a falling leaf, in his heavy brown sweater and tiny round glasses, but the goat brothers immediately unclenched their paws.

 The shaper held out a sheet of paper.
 "I think you dropped this."

 "Thanks," Maddy said.
-She squeezed Sindy's hand before letting go of it to take back the proffered sketch.
+She squeezed Sindy's paw before letting go of it to take back the proffered sketch.

 "You're getting much better,"
 the tortoise continued.